sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 modified on a read (green) and which regions are not (grey), one cannot pick out any details of modification density such as gradients as there is no interpolation between the two colours to show any intermediary densities.
+Genome browsers cannot be used in a reference-unanchored workflow as they need a reference genome to produce visualizations.
+A related problem is that genome browsers ignore sections on reads corresponding to inserts i.e. sequences on the read which do not map to the genome.

 On the right, we have plotted a read using a custom script, which shows raw modification data (grey) and windowed modification data (red).
 Here, we can see details per read but we cannot see multiple reads at the same time.
+We can visualize reads in a reference-dependent or reference-independent manner.

 We will explore the details of these visualizations and how to make them in this session.

-In the next session on [manipulation of modification data]({{ site.baseurl }}/materials/single-molecule-visualization), we will discuss how to do the equivalent of some of the analyses that goes on behind the scenes to make these visualizations (subsetting, thresholding, pileup etc.) so that we can incorporate the commands in our own scripts.
+In the next session on [manipulation of modification data]({{ site.baseurl }}/materials/manipulate-modified-base), we will discuss how to do the equivalent of some of the analyses that goes on behind the scenes to make these visualizations (subsetting, thresholding, pileup etc.) so that we can incorporate the commands in our own scripts.